P-Askew-Eng/RESTMSc/README.md

-# The Use of Anaearobic Digestion in the processing of on site Food Waste
+# The Use of Anaerobic Digestion in the processing of on site Food Waste

 Repository for Scripts used in REST MSc Project